 Nascent and emergent technologies– such as augmented reality, 5G, flying cars, plastics made from algae, Martian concrete– have immense potential to alter the means by which the real estate industry develops, manages, and designs property and space.
 CRE’s position within the MIT innovation ecosystem situates it as a leader for the integration of new technologies.

 The MIT Tech Tracker project provides a composite database showcasing new technologies with the potential to make an impact across the built environment.
 The tracker scouts, analyzes, and predicts the future of technology within the built environment.
 This industry-first platform provides unparalleled insight into technologies as well as their potential impacts for development, management and configuring of property and space.

-CRE’s Real Estate Technology Initiative provides opportunities for partners to learn about new technologies and field test them for the industry.
+CRE’s Real Estate Technology hub provides opportunities for partners to learn about new technologies and field test them for the industry.